DutchJelly/VirtualConference/demoDesign/preview.md

 **real life**
 You can also start a conversation with someone in real life and update the app so online users can see their avatars and ask to join their conversation.

-*I think it'd be really nice if on-site members can simply scan some qr code or another person to automatically sync the converstation with the online converstation view*.
+*I think it'd be really nice if on-site members can simply scan some qr code of another person to automatically sync the converstation with the online converstation view*.